ChapelR/twine-resources/docs/README.md

 - [Website](https://www.newgrounds.com/)

 Newgrounds accepts HTML games, like Twine.
-You can upload assets with yout HTML file in much the same way as on Itch.io.
+You can upload assets with an HTML file in much the same way as on Itch.io.